Payment Gateway Testing Guide: How To Test Payment Gateway Functionality

 - Check whether each payment option gets directed to the respective payment flow.

-Performance-based Testcases for Payment Gateway
+Performance-based Payment Gateway Test Cases

 - Check the performance of the payment gateway when several users are trying to complete a transaction at the same time.